Thomas Nelson (publisher): British history

 Thomson owned the company from 1960 until 2000.
 That year, it was acquired by Wolters Kluwer, who merged Nelson with its existing publishing arm, Stanley Thornes, to form Nelson Thornes.

 Original American history

-The American branch of Thomas Nelson was established in 1854 in New York, and by the 1870s it was one of the city's more important firms.
+The American branch of Thomas Nelson was established in 1854 in New York.
+In a December 1873 article on "Holiday Gifts" the New-York Tribune wrote:

-In a December 1873 article on "Holiday Gifts" the New-York Tribune wrote: "Thomas Nelson & Sons, No. 42 Bleecker-st., devote themselves specially to the publications of the Oxford University Press, from which issues a superb variety of Bibles, Prayer-books, and Hymnals.
-They are printed in every imaginary style, and bound in plain cloth, in calf, in morocco, in Russia[?], in velvet, and in ivory.
-Besides these books, Messrs.
-Nelson have an attractive miscellaneous stock, in which a great many children's books appear, and some fine illustrated volumes."

 Nelson held the copyright for the American Standard Version of the Bible from 1901 until 1928 when it transferred the copyright to the International Council of Religious Education.
 In the 1930s, the company made a deal with this council (which later became part of the National Council of Churches) to publish the Revised Standard Version.
 The firm was sold to The Thomson Organization in 1960, and in 1962, the company failed to meet demand for this Bible translation.
 This, in turn, led the National Council of Churches to grant other publishers licenses for the work, leading to a dramatic fall in revenue for Nelson.